bennetthub500/personal/_portfolio/AM_doc sample DBBlog.md

 If the customer wants to put this data into a data warehouse that cannot map _ID, the customer would have to cycle through the multiple events stored in their database.
 This means they would need to run a base query followed by additional event queries to get to the latest value state.
 This process is extremely computationally expensive and time consuming.

 DatabaseCo eliminates this problem and provides a more efficient solution.
 If DatabaseCo maps _ID, only the latest state of all records are stored, and all incoming events are deduplicated.
 Therefore the customer only needs to query the latest state.
-DatabaseCo enables customers to reduce their query processing time from minutes, down to milliseconds.
+DatabaseCo enables customers to reduce their query processing time from minutes down to milliseconds.